rust-lang/rust/README.md

   | coverage | displays how much of the input file was processed | Yes |
   | checkstyle | emits in a checkstyle format | Yes |

-* For things you do not want rustfmt to mangle for some macro, use `#[rustfmt::skip::macros(target_macro_name)]`
+* To prevent rustfmt from formatting a macro, use `#[rustfmt::skip::macros(target_macro_name)]`

   Example: